vincentntang/vincentntang.com/content/posts/20220427-jeff-phase1/index.md

 Bulking Phase (gain muscle, lose fat)
 - It's too early to say.
 But so far it's just been eating more, and doing higher volume work
 - I recover way faster
-- Eat more often, and less satieting foods.
+- Eat more often, and less satieting foods (casein protein).
 Probably need to remove casein protein here.
 I feel full all the time.